Ring formation from black hole superradiance through repeated particle production on bound orbits

 The fastest growing mode $(n\ell m)=(211)$ dominates the scalar field evolution, with the growth rate~\cite{detweilerKleinGordonEquationRotating1980,dolanInstabilityMassiveKleinGordon2007a,Baumann:2019eav}:

 The exponential growth of this dominant mode results in the scalar field extracting energy and angular momentum from the black hole, forming a nonspherical, rotating condensate.
-In the non-relativistic limit, the wavefunction of the $(211)$ state is well-approximated by~\cite{Chen:2023vkq}
+In the nonrelativistic limit, the wave function of the $(211)$ state is well approximated by~\cite{Chen:2023vkq}